Moikii/ADL_W23/README.md

 ## Running Tests
-To test the code using the implemented unittests, execute the following command in a terminal, opened in the root-directory of this project:
+To test the code using the implemented unittests, make sure you open a terminal in the virtual environment, with the installed depencencies from `requirements.txt`.
+Execute the following command with an active virtual environment, in a terminal opened in the root-directory of this project:

 ```
 python src/code_tests.py